 Mr. Tylman has an extensive business background.
-Prior to practicing law, he was President and Owner of Achievia Tutoring of Florida, Inc., a private company dedicated to providing affordable and convenient academic tutoring for students in grades K through 12.
+Before practicing law, he was President and Owner of Achievia Tutoring of Florida, Inc., a private company dedicated to providing affordable and convenient academic tutoring for students in grades K through 12.

-Mr. Tylman was formerly Managing Director of Procter & Gamble Australia, Pty.
+Mr. Tylman was formerly managing director of Procter & Gamble Australia, Pty.
 Ltd. with overall responsibility for Procter & Gamble’s business in Australia and New Zealand.
-At P & G, he held a number of positions of increasing responsibility in manufacturing, marketing and general management, both domestically and internationally, prior to retiring from the company and moving to Tampa Bay.
+At P & G he held several positions of increasing responsibility in manufacturing, marketing and general management, both domestically and internationally, before retiring from the company and moving to Tampa Bay.

-Skip Tylman currently serves as President of Sun Coast Estate Planning Council and serves on the board of Gulf Coast Jewish Family and Community Services, a statewide social services agency that serves clients of every age, culture and religion in times of need.
+Mr. Tylman has been active in the Tampa Bay community.
+He is a current member of, and served as President of, the Sun Coast Estate Planning Council from 2018-2019.
+He served on the board of Gulf Coast Jewish Family and Community Services from 2013-2019, a statewide social services agency that serves clients of every age, culture and religion in times of need.
 He is also an usher at St. Raphael’s Catholic Church in St. Petersburg.
 He served on the Shorecrest Preparatory School Board of Trustees from 2006-2013 and was Chair from 2010-2012.
-He served as a Guardian ad Litem volunteer, representing abused, abandoned and neglected children in court from 2004-2009.
+He served as a Guardian and Litem volunteer, representing abused, abandoned and neglected children in court from 2004-2009.
 He was also a member of the Leadership St. Pete Class of 2003 and served on the Leadership St. Pete Planning Committee.